briangriffey/HCDemo/README.md

 was not used; instead a single POST was implemented.
 2. Mentions were implemented slightly differently so that email addresses were not recognized as mentions.
 In order to be a mention the string must start with @ and must be preceeded by either a whitespace character, or be at the beginning of the string
+3. An error block was added onto the response.
+If you have one piece of the response that might fail regularly, such as calling a url that might not exist, then it makes sense to return all the data that you can, and note the exception in the return.
+The error is also logged to an ErrorReporter internally

 #Instructions
 Here are the given instructions from the project